KlimenkoKayot/websocket-education/README.md

-# websocket-education
-Websocket in cpp
+## Websocket in cpp
+My first try to create websocket in cpp
+(thats was good)